Dataloader

 |

-Required for timestamp indices; ignored for integer indices.
+Required for timestamp and duration indices; ignored for integer indices.

 Pass